mrkaleArduinoLib/gbj_appwifi/README.md

 ## getRssi()

 #### Description
-The method returns the current WiFi _Received Signal Strength Indicator_ (RSSI) of the microcontroller connected to the wifi network.
-Values are negative and in _decibel milliwats_ (dBm).
+The method returns the current RSSI value of the microcontroller connected to the wifi network.
+Values are negative and in _dBm_.

 #### Syntax
     int getRssi()